rstacruz/til-2013/_posts/2015-03-20-javascript-shortcuts.md

 ---
-title: JavaScript shortcuts with Bitwise operators
+title: JavaScript shortcuts using bitwise operators
 description: Learn some shorter ways to write some common JavaScript expressions.
 tags: [JavaScript]
 ---